suttacentral/suttacentral/server/README.md

 make run-dev-rebuild
 ```

-Alternatively docker's `watch` mode can be activated by bringing up the stack normally
+Alternatively, Docker Compose's `watch` mode can be activated by bringing up the stack normally

 ```bash
 make run-dev